dstackai/dstack/docs/docs/reference/cli/logs.md

 The following arguments are optional:

-- `--project PROJECT` - (Optional) The name of the Hub project to execute the command for
+- `--project PROJECT` - (Optional) The name of the project to execute the command for
 - `-d`, `--diagnose` - (Optional) Show diagnostic logs
 - `-s SINCE`, `--since SINCE` – (Optional) From what time to begin displaying logs.
 By default, logs will be displayed starting from 24 hours in the past.
 The value provided can be an ISO 8601 timestamp or a